 Nathan Matthew David is a Peabody Award winning and Emmy-nominated composer for film and television.

 He is a graduate of the University of Southern California’s Scoring For Motion Pictures and Television Program.
-Shortly thereafter, he began collaborating with his mentors Ludwig Goransson (Black Panther, Tenet) and Theodore Shapiro (Bombshell, Ghostbusters).
+Shortly thereafter, he began collaborating with his mentors Ludwig Goransson (Black Panther, Tenet) and Theodore Shapiro (Severance, Ghostbusters).

 Recent accolades include a 2020 Peabody Award and an ASCAP award for his work on ‘Surviving R, Kelly’, as well as the 2020 Dean and Mary Kay ASCAP Foundation award.
 In 2021, he was nominated for a Sports Emmy for his work on the HBO documentary ‘Under The Grapefruit Tree’.

 Member of the Composer’s Diversity Collective